 Bigger islands can be a good destination all year round, but the smaller islands tend to be hard to reach as many ferry services are suspended.

-If you are interested in activities other than just swimming and sunbathing, then you can head north and discover the mountains and ski resorts.
+If you are interested in activities other than swimming and sunbathing, you can head north and discover the mountains and ski resorts.
 Greece is a mountainous country with stunning forests, rivers, and tons of winter sports to enjoy, so not just a summer destination!

 Moving Around Solo In Greece